ampl/rAMPL/docs/source/reference/ramplcpp.rst

 .. method:: AMPL.reset()

-  Clears all entities in the underlying %AMPL interpreter, clears all maps and invalidates all entities.
+  Clears all entities in the underlying AMPL interpreter, clears all maps and invalidates all entities.

 .. method:: AMPL.close()